Midwest Taijiquan Open Peaceful Challenge

 Placings and Awards

-Individual events will be categorized according to sex, age group and experience level.
+Individual events will be categorized according to gender identity, age group and experience level.
 Where there are fewer than three (3) competitors in a given event, that event may be combined with a similar event where appropriate.

 Medals for individual events will be awarded for first, second and third place competitors for each event.
 Where there are less than three (3) competitors, the medals awarded will be equivalent to the number of competitors in the event.